-As Administrator and Implementation Manager, Bobby brings a wealth of knowledge to SGS and has over 16 years’ experience in managing, administration, human resources, finance and computer technology.
+As Administrator, Bobby brings a wealth of knowledge to SGS and has over 16 years’ experience in managing, administration, human resources, finance and computer technology.
 He spent the first 7 years as a senior manager in a computer company, 1 year in human resource consulting, 2 years as a finance manager for a First Nation and 6 years as an executive director for a First Nation.
 His previous employer was very disappointed that Bobby wished to move closer to home but understood that he needed to make this move.
 SGS is very fortunate to have found such a valuable employee.
 The board is extremely pleased to welcome Bobby back home as he is a member of the St’at’imc Nation and we have wanted to continue to build up the capacity of our nation within our organization.

 Margaret is from the Xwisten community.
 Her parents are Victor Adolph, Sr. and Marie Bobb.
 Her role at the St’at’imc Government Services is the Implementation Manager.
 Margaret held various job roles within the St’at’imc Nation Hydro since February 1996 to being transferred over into the St’at’imc Government Services.